Norton 360 Antivirus Review 2026: Is It Actually Worth It?

 • Schedule backups.

-• Back up specific files.
+• Back up specific files or folders.

-• Remove or save backed up files on your local disk.
+• Remove or save backed-up files on your local disk.

 • Back up to the cloud or a local disk.